 How can I benefit from joining?

 Alpha Omega Epsilon provides sisters with networking opportunities in the professional field with the use of our alumni as well as nationwide in our other chapters, including Canada!
 We provide an encouraging environment for sisters to perform their best academically, and provide support for those who need it.
 In fact, 95% of the sisters in Alpha Omega Epsilon graduate with a degree in engineering or technical sciences!
 In addition to the professional side, we also participate in a large variety of fun events that facilitate in sister bonding.

 Is the Sorority part of panhellenic?

-No, we are not a part of Panhellenic but instead we reside under the College of Engineering.
+No, we are not a part of Panhellenic at San Diego State University, but instead we reside under the College of Engineering.

 Does the Sorority have a brother Fraternity?

 Yes!
-Sigma Phi Delta (SPD) also has a chapter here at SDSU and we regularly do combined events with them!
+Sigma Phi Delta (ΣΦΔ) is our brother fraternity for the men in engineering majors and also has a chapter here at SDSU.
+We regularly do combined events with them!